valr/stuffs/sublime-text/plugins/SwitchPanel/README.md

 # Switch Panel Plugin

-## Installation

-Copy the plugin directory in the Sublime Text package directory:
-~/.config/sublime-text-3/Packages/SwitchPanel

 ## Configuration

 If required, adapt the settings and key bindings in the menu: Preferences → Package Settings